const-dev/jal_price/README.rst

 JAL Ticket Price Checker
 ========================

-This script checks the availability of low price JAL tickets departing from Taiwan.
+This script checks the availability of low price one way JAL tickets from Taipei to Boston.
+An email notification is sent out once the price falls below the specified threshold.

 Requirement
 -----------